The Future of AR and “The Next Big Thing” Illusion

 I say this because society keeps forgetting this every time a new technology comes out.

-If they do a better job solving problems than other technologies, they survive.
+The reality is simple: if they do a better job solving problems than other technologies, they survive.
 If they don’t, they die.

-So there’s nothing magical about technology.
+So there’s nothing magical about any new technology.

-Here’s the prediction: augmented reality glasses are currently purely early adopter products, but I predict they’ll become a billion-user product by 2032.
+Here’s the prediction: augmented reality glasses are currently early adopter products, but I predict they’ll become a billion-user product by 2032.

 Why?
 Because they solve problems that lots of people have and they’ll do so better than the alternatives.